 How Do Home Estimate Websites Determine Property Value?

-There is a tremendous number of factors that go into determining a home’s property value, including everything from local crime rates to the quality of area schools, nationwide market trends, valuable property improvements, and the age of your home, to name just a few.
+There are a tremendous number of factors that go into determining a home’s property value, including everything from local crime rates to the quality of area schools, nationwide market trends, valuable property improvements, and the age of your home, to name just a few.

 Home estimate websites take any number of data points and use them to create a proprietary algorithm that calculates your home’s estimated value.
 Some websites will also factor in local home sales and even seasonal fluctuations in price, so you know what to expect as the months go on.